 Mass movements are often triggered by other natural hazards such as earthquakes, heavy rain, floods, or wildfires, so mass movement frequency is often related to the frequency of these other hazards.
-According to the National Centers for Environmental Information storm events database, the planning area has been impacted by flash flood, wildfires, and severe storms at least once every other year since 1960, representing an annual probability of 50 percent.
+The planning area has been impacted by flash flood, wildfires, and severe storms at least once every other year since 1960, representing an annual probability of 50 percent (National Centers for Environmental Information 2021).
 Given the preponderance of steep slopes and the frequency of contributory sources to landslides in the planning area, the probability of future occurrence can be considered equal to this 50-percent annual probability.
 Until better data is generated specifically for mass movement hazards, this frequency is appropriate for the purpose of ranking risk.

-Mass Movements destroy property and infrastructure and can take the lives of people.
+Mass movements destroy property and infrastructure and can take the lives of people.
 They pose a serious hazard to properties on or below hillsides.
 Landslides directly damage structures in two ways: